14 Vitamins and What they do in Our Body

 Vitamins and What they do

-The fat-soluble ones include vitamin A, D, E, and K while the water-soluble ones include vitamin B and C.
+The fat-soluble ones include vitamins A, D, E, and K, while the water-soluble ones include vitamins B and C.

 The fat-soluble ones are stored in the body for a long period and do not need regular replenishment.

-While the water-soluble ones are easily excreted from the body through water.
-Hence, they need regular replenishment into the body.
+While the water-soluble ones are easily excreted from the body through water, they need regular replenishment in the body.

 Further, these individual vitamins are available in different forms.